shinsa2/HackTheBox/Easy/Active/Readme.md

 nmap -p- -Pn -T4 10.10.10.100 --min-rate=5000

 -p- for scanning all ports
--Pn for no ping to disable host discovery and port scan only -T4 for agressive (4 means aggressive, 3 is default) timing; speeds up scanning but can be unreliable --min-rate=5000 to send packets no slower than 5000 per second; speeds ups canning but can be unreliable
+-Pn for no ping to disable host discovery (only scan for open ports) -T4 for agressive (3 is default) timing; speeds up scanning but can be unreliable --min-rate=5000 to send packets no slower than 5000 per second; speeds ups canning but can be unreliable
 ```
 ![nmap1](Images/nmap1.png)